dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Butterfly Wings Accessory.md

 Some cat spent a lot of time on these replica butterfly wings to proudly wear on your back.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Butterfly Wings Accessory

 Sorting priority: 15700

-Item uid: Butterfly Wings Accessory

 # shops selling Butterfly Wings: